 The data set consisted of 4663 manuscripts submitted between January 1, 2003 and December 31, 2010 to JAAH (N = 440), NAJA (N = 643), NAJFM (N =1744), and TAFS (N = 1836).

-Gender was coded by the first author based on the first name recorded in the database for the first author, the associate editor, and up to five reviewers using the names provided to AFS.
+Gender was coded by the first author based on the first name recorded in the database for the first author, the AE, and up to five reviewers using the names provided to AFS.
 Gender was coded as male (e.g., Christopher, Patrick), female (Christine, Patricia), or indiscernible (Chris, Pat).
 Overall, 5% of first author and reviewer names fell into the indiscernible category; these manuscripts were eliminated from the data set.
 To confirm the reliability of assessing gender from author names, each co-author coded gender for a subset of 250 names randomly chosen from electronically-submitted manuscripts.
 Inter-rater agreement between raters was evaluated using Fleiss’ kappa, which assesses the degree of agreement between multiple raters controlling for what would be expected by chance.
 Fleiss’ κ was 0.61, which is considered to be “substantial inter-rater agreement” by Landis and Koch (1977).
 This suggests that coding gender based on author name was a valid procedure for determining author gender.

-Because previous research has demonstrated in other fields that English speaking ability affects publication outcomes (Kliewer et al. 2004; Ross et al. 2006), the country associated with the author’s institutional address was recorded.
+Because previous research has demonstrated in other fields that English-speaking ability affects publication outcomes (Kliewer et al. 2004; Ross et al. 2006), the country associated with the author’s institutional address was recorded.
 The author’s country of affiliation was coded as either English-speaking or not, based on whether English was listed as an official language by the United Nations.

-All reviewer and associate editor recommendations (reject, major revisions, minor revisions, accept) were recorded for each manuscript.
-Each decision was assigned a categorical numeric value (0 = reject, 1 = major revisions, 2 = minor revisions, 3 = accept), and the average of reviewer and associate editor recommendations was computed for each manuscript.
+All reviewer and AE recommendations (reject, major revisions, minor revisions, accept) were recorded for each manuscript.
+Each decision was assigned a categorical numeric value (0 = reject, 1 = major revisions, 2 = minor revisions, 3 = accept), and the average of reviewer and AE recommendations was computed for each manuscript.
 The number of revisions of each manuscript was also recorded.
 Finally, the manuscript’s outcome was recorded (rejected, still under review, in revision, published).
 Manuscripts that were under review or in revision were excluded, in addition to those manuscripts excluded because author gender was indeterminate, resulting in 4264 manuscripts used for analysis.
 Manuscripts with indeterminate reviewers were retained, with the gender of indeterminate reviewers treated as missing data.

 Below we present two sets of analyses.
 First, we present descriptive statistics depicting representation at various stages of the review process broken down by first author gender, presence of an author from an English-speaking country, and journal.
 Second, we conducted a series of Hierarchical Linear Modeling (HLM; Raudenbush and Bryk 2002) analyses to examine the predictors of publication outcome.
 We first predicted publication outcome using only demographic variables to determine whether there were significant differences due to gender when controlling for other demographic variables.
-Then, we sequentially added variables related to each stage of the review process in a stepwise manner to allow us to observe how the model changed when controlling for each stage.
-All analyses control for differences in base rate representation of male and female associate editors, reviewers, and first authors.
+Then, we sequentially added variables related to each stage of the review process in a stepwise manner to observe how the model changed when controlling for each stage.
+All analyses controlled for differences in base rate representation of male and female AEs, reviewers, and first authors.

 Results